rutikashinde273/Splunk-SSH-BruteForce-Detection/README.md

 - Target usernames
 - Authentication timestamps

+## Dataset

 The dataset is available in:

 ## SPL Queries

-The complete SPL queries used in this project are available in:
+The complete SPL queries used in this project are available in:queries/ssh_detection_queries.spl